Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: Structural economic change, Birmingham
 The first sign of economic change in Birmingham, now England's second city with a population of over 1.1 million in the metropolitan area, took place in 1166, when the de Bermingham family purchased a royal charter, permitting the holding of a market in the area.
-As such, it became recognised as a hub for trading and has continued to grow to the present day.
+As such, it became recognised as a hub for trading, as opposed to agriculture, and has continued to grow to the present day.

 Birmingham before the industrial revolution was a place of hard work and manufacturing, especially metalworking.
 The geology of the surrounding region and Black Country supplied Birmingham with adequate metals and coal to smelt the metals.
+By 1563, the historian Camden stated that the area was "swarming" with people and "echoing with the noise of anvils".